21-bhavya/Customer-Churn-Project/README.md

 ## 📝 Future Work

-- Deploy the model via Flask or Streamli
+- Deploy the model via Flask or Streamlit

 ---